Bridged treatment comparisons: an illustrative application in HIV treatment: Discussion

 Bridged comparisons between treatment may be necessary in some settings, where ethical or feasibility considerations rule out the use of a direct comparison.
-Other approaches for comparisons of treatments across trials include network meta-analysis,\cite{Lumley2002,Rouse2017} use of cross-sectional data and recency tests to stand-in for placebo or standard of care arms, \cite{Gao2021, Gao2022} and use of priors on adherence-efficacy relationships to model a placebo arm for non-inferiority trials.\cite{Glidden2020, Glidden2021} Importantly, bridged treatment comparisons offer an intuitive diagnostic for fusing trials together.
+Other approaches for comparisons of treatments across trials include network meta-analysis \cite{Lumley2002,Rouse2017}, placebo arms of external trials \cite{Donnell2023}, matching adjusted indirect comparisons \cite{Signorovitch2012}, use of cross-sectional data and recency tests to stand-in for placebo or standard of care arms \cite{Gao2021, Gao2022}, and use of priors on adherence-efficacy relationships to model a placebo arm for non-inferiority trials \cite{Glidden2020, Glidden2021}.
+Importantly, bridged treatment comparisons offer an intuitive diagnostic for fusing trials together.
 However, bridged treatment comparisons require the use of individual-level data from both trials with overlapping covariates.

-Here, the intent-to-treat parameter was estimated, but bridged treatment comparisons can also be used to estimate per-protocol parameters.\cite{Breskin2021} However, treatment exchangeability is no longer given by design for per-protocol parameters.
+Here, the intent-to-treat parameter was estimated, but bridged treatment comparisons can also be used to estimate per-protocol parameters \cite{Breskin2021}.
+However, treatment exchangeability is no longer given by design for per-protocol parameters.
 The intent-to-treat parameter may also be of greater practical relevance because the per-protocol parameter quantifies treatment effects when there is perfect adherence, whereas in most real-world settings adherence is often less than perfect.
 However, some assumption regarding adherence across trials becomes necessary, unlike intent-to-treat analyses of a single trial.
 Specifically, the set of covariates for the sampling exchangebility assumption must also include contextual factors that differed between populations and were related to adherence to assigned treatment.
 If adherence was directly affected by an unmeasured covariate and the distribution of that covariate differed between trial populations, then sampling exchangeability may not hold.
-This concern regarding adherence arises in general when transporting intent-to-treat parameters across populations.\cite{Westreich2015, Dahabreh2022}
+This concern regarding adherence arises in general when transporting intent-to-treat parameters across populations \cite{Westreich2015, Dahabreh2022}.